Puff Pastry Chocolate Croissants

 As an Amazon Affilate, I earn commission on qualifying purchases.

-Petit pain au chocolat are light, flaky, classic French pastries, filled with bittersweet chocolate.
+Puff pastry chocolate croissants are an easier version of classic petit pain au chocolat.
+Light, flaky puff pastry is filled with bittersweet chocolate “batons” or sticks.
 They are perfect for breakfast or an afternoon treat with tea or coffee.

 Pain au chocolat is a classic French pastry that's perfect breakfast or afternoon coffee.
 Get the recipe to make it from WhataGirlEats.com